3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

 * a location map, a map for which you have enabled and configured the function of *Overview*
 * labels

 You can allow the user to modify the contents of certain labels (title, description, comment, etc).
-To do this you simply have to add an identifier to your labels.
+To do this you need to add a identifier to your label in the composer.
+Lizmap will automatically ask you in the webbrowser to fill each fields.
+If your label is pre-populated in QGIS, the field will be pre-populated too in the webbrowser.

 Finally the print function will be based on the map scales that you set in the plugin *Map* (:ref:`lizmap-config-map`).